- Home

 - Note: Attributes are prefilled if the item types are Substrate (Sheet) or Substrate (Reel).

-- Click Attributes (button) to add Custom Attributes:
+- Click Attributes (button) and select Add.

 - Categories Section